 Response Surface Methodology (RSM) was employed to investigate the effect of high-pressure processing (HPP) parameters on the microbial load of young coconut water.
 A face-centred Central Composite Design (CCD) with two independent variables namely pressure (A) and holding time (B) was applied using Design-Expert software version 6.0.10 (Stat-Ease Inc., Minneapolis, MN, USA).
 Based on previous HPP studies on coconut water (Lukas, 2013; Raghubeer et al., 2020; Waghmare, 2024), the effective pressure range for microbial inactivation was selected between 300 and 600 MPa, while the holding time ranged from 3 to 6 minutes, as determined from preliminary trials.
 The processing temperature was maintained at 20 °C to ensure non-thermal sterilization effects.

 The CCD comprised 14 experimental runs, which included factorial points, axial (star) points, and replicated centre points to estimate experimental error and evaluate the lack of fit of the model.
 Each run was conducted in randomized order to minimize bias.
 All experiments were carried out in triplicate, and the data were analysed using analysis of variance (ANOVA).
 The adequacy of the developed model was evaluated based on the coefficient of determination (R²), adjusted R², p-values, and the lack-of-fit test.
-The experimental data were fitted to a second-order polynomial equation as shown below:
+The experimental data were fitted to a second-order polynomial equation as shown:

 y=β0+β1x1+β2x2+β11x12+β22x22+β12x1x2